 - As a result, during winters, the northern half of India is warmer by 3°C to 8°C than other areas located on the same latitudes.

-- During summer, due to over the head position of the sun, the climate in the southern parts resemble equatorial dry climate.
+- During summer, due to the head position of the sun, the climate in the southern parts resembles an equatorial dry climate.

 - Thus, the whole of India, south of the Himalayas can be climatically treated as a tropical country.